woloski/woloski.github.com/_posts/2012-08-04-securing-aspnet-webapi-with-clientcerts.md

 ---
 {% include JB/setup %}

 There is no builtin support for client certificates in ASP.NET WebAPI.
 However it's easy to create a `DelegatingHandler` that intercepts all requests and checks the existance of a client certificate and it's value.
-This will only work if you host on IIS, because WebAPI as of today does not expose the client certificate in its object model.
+This will only work if you host on IIS, because WebAPI as of today does not expose the client certificate in its object model**.

 I've created a NuGet package that will add the `DelegatingHandler` to your project and inject it on the `GlobalConfiguration` using `WebActivator`.

 	Install-Package Auth10.AspNet.WebApi.ClientCert

+** *UPDATE*: It seems that adding #aspnet #webapi to your tweets is like sending the bat signal to [Henrik](https://twitter.com/frystyk) and [Glenn](https://twitter.com/gblock) from Microsoft.
+Good to know :).
+They pointed out that there is already [support for Client Certs](http://aspnetwebstack.codeplex.com/SourceControl/changeset/view/98d041ae352f#src%2fSystem.Net.Http.Formatting%2fHttpRequestMessageExtensions.cs) in a host-agnostic fashion but this is only available on the [nightly builds](http://blogs.msdn.com/b/henrikn/archive/2012/06/01/using-nightly-asp-net-web-stack-nuget-packages-with-vs-2012-rc.aspx) for now.
+There will be a `Request.GetClientCertificate` extension method that will get you that.
+I will update this NuGet to use that when WebAPI ships the RTM NuGets through the official channel.

 ## The devil is in the details